 Board of Directors

-Pathways Academy Charter School Adult Education is authorized by Acton Agua Dulce Unified School District.
+Pathways Academy Charter School Adult Education is authorized by Warner Unified School District.
 Per the Charter, we are authorized to serve any young adult student who resides in the state of California.

 Pathways Academy Adult Education Board Members

-I have worked in education for over 30 years.
-I taught second, fifth and sixth grades in the South Bay School District from 1978 to 1987.
-I then served as Assistant Principal in the South Bay School District as well as principal in the Chula Vista School District and served at four different schools from 1998 to 2010.
-During this time I was recognized as Elementary Administrator of the Year, by the Association of California School Administrators, San Diego in 2003, and California Distinguished School Principal in 2005.
+Charlie Padilla has worked in education for over 30 years.
+He taught second, fifth and sixth grades in the South Bay School District from 1978 to 1987.
+He then served as Assistant Principal in the South Bay School District as well as principal in the Chula Vista School District and served at four different schools from 1998 to 2010.
+During this time he was recognized as Elementary Administrator of the Year, by the Association of California School Administrators, San Diego in 2003, and California Distinguished School Principal in 2005.

-Retiring in December of 2010, I currently serve as a Student Teaching Supervisor at the University of San Diego in the School of Leadership and Educational Sciences.
+Retiring in December of 2010, Charlie currently serves as a Student Teaching Supervisor at the University of San Diego in the School of Leadership and Educational Sciences.

 Use the resources below to explore more about our board, upcoming and past meeting dates, accountability plans, and more.